digitallyinduced/ihp/README.md

 Like React's JSX.
 Write html code in your haskell files.
 This will be transformed to actual type-checked haskell code at compile time.

 **Longterm Roadmap**
 Lot's of frameworks are already gone a year after launch.
 Especially in the fast moving JS world.
 But don't worry about IHP.
 We have been using it at digitally induced since 2017.
 It's actively used by us and our friends and partners.
-Even without external contributors we will build new features and do periodic maintaince releases in the future.
+Even without external contributors we will build new features and do periodic maintenance releases in the future.
 We have big plans for IHP and as a profitable and independent software company we have the ability to actually execute them over the longterm.

 ## Getting Started